MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 - Android Enterprise

-### Use filters on Settings Catalog configuration profiles, and Risk Score and Threat Level compliance policy settings<!-- 10023995 7556913 idready -->
+### Use filters on Settings Catalog configuration profiles, and Risk Score and Threat Level compliance policy settings<!-- 10023995 7556913  -->

 When you use [filters](filters.md) to assign your policies, you'll be able to:

 - Use filters on compliance policies that use the **Risk Score** and **Threat Level** settings.
-- Use filters on configuration profiles that use the **Settings Catalog**.
+- Use filters on configuration profiles that use the **Settings Catalog** profile type.

 For more information on what you can do, see [List of platforms, policies, and app types supported by filters](filters-supported-workloads.md).